virtool/virtool-website/content/docs/api/account.md

 # Get API Keys

+List all API keys for the active account.
+The keys themselves are not returned.

 ```
 GET /api/account/keys
 ```

-List all API keys for the active account.
-The keys themselves are not returned.

-## Headers
+## Response

 ```
 Status: 200 OK
 ```

-## Response

 ```json
 [